Virtual Labs & LMS Integration: The Good, the Bad, and the Why

 What Are Some Use Cases for Virtual IT Labs?

-These labs have been proven so effective that government entities like the United Nations have been known to deploy them for government workers.
+These types of labs have been proven so effective that government entities like the United Nations have been known to deploy them for government workers.

 Other use cases for virtual labs include building sales demos for potential customers or creating a full-blown proof-of-concept (PoC) that can be shared with customers for evaluation and testing.
 You can also create other complex cybersecurity and DevOps scenarios in a safe, sandboxed environment to run real-life scenarios and test CI/CD pipelines.